When you Vyšehrad…

 Adjacent to Staré Město is Nové Město (New Town).
 In 1348, King Charles IV

-(Wikimedia Commons – Public Domain)
+[Image from Wikimedia Commons – Public Domain.]

-set up New Town around the Hay and Straw Market, the Livestock Market and the Horse Market that is now St. Wenceslaus Square.
+set up New Town around the Hay and Straw Market, the Livestock Market and the Horse Market that is now Saint Wenceslaus Square.
 In doing so, he effectively tripled the size of the urban area that would unify into a city resembling today’s Prague in the early 19th century.

 Still, I have to admit that I came away a little confused because there seemed to be a new part of Old Town and an old part of New Town.
 For example, I believe our hotel was in the new section of the Old Town.

-No special trip required
+No special trip required.

 I, for one, was delighted to learn that our first true stop of the morning would be at Vyšehrad.
 This castle and grounds have significant cultural and historical importance in Prague.
-It includes the Chapel of St. Martin –
+It includes the Chapel of Saint Martin –

 built in 1100 and the only complete Romanesque building in the castle itself.
 (The castle’s construction likely dates to the mid tenth century.)
-Several churches were built within the castle walls and one, the Basilica of St. Peter and St. Paul has next to it the only surviving cemetery of the four that were known to be within the castle – all dating to the middle ages – and one of the three Prague cemeteries I most wanted to visit.
+Several churches were built within the castle walls and one, the Basilica of Saint Peter and Saint Paul has next to it the only surviving cemetery of the four that were known to be within the castle – all dating to the middle ages – and one of the three Prague cemeteries I most wanted to visit.
 Thus, the reason for my excitement.

 Vyšehrad Cemetery is known not only for its beauty